 The problem space is well-defined

-The management of information on people and groups currently in NICE, while not NICE’s core business, does cause points of pain
+The management of information on people and groups currently in NICE, while not NICE’s core business, does present challenges.

 Information about people involved in guidance development is an integral part of the content itself and could highlight the use of linked data for management of core content and support a reframing of guideline content as packages of discreet information that can be pulled together in different more efficient ways.

+There are a number of projects in flight that could benefit from this modelling work (security model, in development, CRM / User rationalisation)

 We believe that there is significant benefit to continuing collaborative research in the areas of evidence management and interoperability for decision support to ensure NICE can both avoid duplication of effort and exert influence to support its own business goal.